laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 The deprecated navigation view helpers such as `Breadcrumbs`, and `Menu` etc have been removed and can now be found in [the `laminas-navigation-view` component](https://docs.laminas.dev/laminas-navigation/helpers/intro/).

 As such, the namespace for these helpers has changed from `Laminas\View\Navigation` to `Laminas\Navigation\View\Helper`, so if you have referenced the FQCNs of these helpers in your code, you will need to update them accordingly.

+#### ServerUrl

+The `ServerUrl` helper has been removed.
+Because this helper needs to be seeded with the current HTTP environment, its functionality is coupled to the framework you are using `Laminas\View` with, therefore, expect re-implementations of this helper in bridging libraries such as `mezzio-laminasviewrenderer`